Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 10 minutes

 This spell allows you to move at an incredible pace.
-When you cast this spell, and then as a bonus action on each of your turns until the spell ends, you can take the Dash action.
+When you cast this spell, and then as a :rsc-bonus-action: **Bonus Action** on each of your turns until the spell ends, you can take the Dash action.

 ### Faerie Fire
 *1st-level evocation*